 - pre and post training telephone and email support

-- planning and pupil resources for one year covering a range of fiction and non-fiction texts, as well as written tasks
+- online planning and pupil resources for one year covering a range of fiction and non-fiction texts, as well as written tasks

-- a grammar booklet to accompany the LIT units
+- an online grammar booklet to accompany the LIT units

 - methods for pupil identification on entry to Year 7

 - assessment of pupils’ literacy skills

 The cost of the LIT Programme is inclusive of a subscription for the remainder of the academic year, which includes access to the most up-to-date LIT resources, LIT forums and support for implementation and maintenance.